grenaud/unix_pipes_tutorial/README.md

 ## mkdir (Creating Directories)

-The `mkdir (make directory)` command is used to create new directories (folders) within the Unix file system.
+The `mkdir (make directory)` command is used for creating new directories (folders) within the Unix file system.
 Organizing files into directories helps maintain a structured and manageable file system., which is a good thing.
 You can simply create directories from `your current directory` using `mkdir` like this:

 ```bash
 mkdir 'directory_path'
 ```
-For example if you are in a directory named `my_directory` and want to create directory named `my_new_directory`, you will write:
+For example, if you are in a directory named `my_directory` and want to create a directory named `my_new_directory`, you will write:

 ```bash
 mkdir my_new_directory